-Day 2 (7.
-Nov; 9-16): Exdir is a novel, open specification for data storage in experimental pipelines.
+Exdir, is a novel, open specification for data storage in experimental pipelines.
 Exdir shares the same abstractions as HDF5 (a widely used data format in science) by organizing data in groups and datasets with associated metadata.
 However, Exdir improves on the drawbacks of HDF5's complex single-binary-file format by instead storing everything in a hierarchy in the file system.
 Exdir stores human-readable metadata in YAML files and binary data in plain NumPy files.
 This allows for manual modification of the hierarchy and metadata.
 A demonstration of the Exdir and its Python API will be shown.

-Trainers from the FAIRDOM Hub in Manchester, from ELIXIR Norway and Centre for Integrative Neuroplasticity of the University of Oslo will guide you through the activities.
-The workshop is free to attend, including lunch both days and dinner on the 6th of Nov.
+Trainers from the NWB:N team, DataJoint, Centre for Integrative Neuroplasticity (University of Oslo), FAIRDOM Hub in Manchester and from ELIXIR Norway, will guide you through the activities.
+The workshop is free to attend, including lunch and dinner on the 6th of Nov.
 We have set the limitation to 30 participants, so be quick!

 Link to registration – the deadline is set to 28.
 Oct, but first-come, first-served apply.

 Link to application for travel grant (DLN research school members only).